GildedSound/Quadify/README.md

 * Ocasionally a flicker is visible as metadata updates and refreshes on first play.
 TBC, maybe pause the script for a second or so to allow smoother switching

 * The first time scrolling text renders, technically it renders across the entire width of the screen.
 It then scrolls across 75px.
-As a workaround, I made a new, opaque airplay logo/symbol that blocks out scrolling text, and used draw to create a black box 11x 64px to act as a margin for clean text cutoff.
+As a workaround, I made a new, opaque AirPlay logo/symbol that blocks out scrolling text, and used draw to create a black box 11x 64px to act as a margin for clean text cutoff.
 TBC, this is due to my limited understanding of the draw function at the moment.

+* Album art display has inconsistencies due to how each iOS app handles metadata and how Volumio responds to it.
+Quadify AirPlay is only able to display album art that Volumio can display in its UI.
+For example, Spotify uses commas and other ASCII symbols in its song titles, and that Volumio doesn't seem to be able to pull image data using it.
+Amazon Music uses

 * Handoff works fine between iOS devices (connection from new device gives them immediate control) – have seen bug switching between macOS and iOS which has required a reboot.
 TBC

 * If for whatever reason the file streaming to Volumio has no title or artist metadata, display will default to file name as title.
 However, blank artist data may cause a bug where previous tracks artist metadata is displayed.
 Most official and well-managed files do not have this problem.
+This seems to be a quirck at the shairport > Volumio level.
+As far as I'm aware, it isn't possible to reset this field without resetting Shairport.
 TBC

 * Cannot override screensaver on mode switching.
 Rigourous mode switching may make it impossible to connect via AirPlay until a reboot, or using ssh to reset shairport-sync.
 TBC